dmerejkowsky/kata-rpn/README.md

 A RPN expression contains either

-* A number (x)
+* A number
-* A sequence E1 E2 OP where E1 and E2 are expressions and OP an operator
+* A sequence E1 E2 OP where E1 and E2 are expressions and OP an operator (hence the name, operator comes *after* the operands)

 To evaluate a RPN expression, we use the following algorithm: